 I am a Postdoctoral Researcher at Princeton University, where I work with Dr. Naomi Leonard.
 My research focuses on the modeling, analysis, and implementation of scalable algorithms for multi-robot systems to accomplish complex tasks through local interactions.
 I am particularly interested in problems involving heterogeneous capabilities or strategies at the agent level, as well as the execution of dynamic or undefined tasks.
 To this end, I utilize concepts from control theory, robotics, optimization, and machine learning.

 I received my Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology in 2020, advised by Dr. Magnus Egerstedt.
 My doctoral research was partially supported by a fellowship from La Caixa Foundation.
 Prior to that, I completed a M.S. in Electrical and Computer Engineering from the Georgia Institute of Technology as a Fulbright scholar in 2016 and a B.S/M.S. in Electrical Engineering from the University of Vigo in 2013, for which I was awarded Outstanding Graduate of the Year (Premio Fin de Carrera).

-When I am not in the lab, you can probably find me playing the violin with friends (beware, sometimes I even try to sing), practicing ashtanga yoga or learning some latin dance moves.
-If you cannot find me, I am probably off on some travel adventure.
+When I am not in the lab, you can find me playing the violin with friends (beware, sometimes I even try to sing), dancing to latin music, or practicing yoga.